ErrorTzy/writings/notes/Metaphysics/HirschOntologyByStipulation.md

 5. I know whether the truth condition of $U_{A}$ in $S_A$ obstains or not. (by stipulation)
 6. I know whether the truth condition of $C$ in $S_A$ obtains or not. (from 2,5)
 7. I know whether the fact expressed by $C$ in $S_A$ obtains or not. (from 4,6)
-8. I know whether the fact expressed by $C$ in $L_A$ obtains or not. (from 7, and knowing 3)
+8. I know whether the fact expressed by $C$ in $L_A$ obtains or not. (from 3,7)

-(Hirsch favor the formulation "to express the fact with risk of error" and "guarantee the possession of facts".
-I think this amounts to saying "to know the fact obstains".
-I formulated in this way to circumvant the problem that, I know that $C$ in $S_A$ does not amount to knowing that $C$ in $L_A$.
-In on ontology by stpulation, Hirsch actually switched to the knowledge talk.
-So I take it to be accetable to reconstruct Hirsch's argument in terms of knowing)
+(Hirsch favor the formulation "to express the fact without risk of error" and "guarantee the possession of facts".
+This awkward phrasing is due to the fine-grainness of knowledge: If P entails Q, and I know P, it does not follow that I know Q. In order for my previous argument to be valid, what I mean by "know" should be "can know by simple inference from ...".
+But I will leave my formulation to be simply "know", and leave the inference required in the bracket to make the argument more comprehensible.)

 Similarly, if $B$ is right about $\square(C \leftrightarrow U_{B})$ in $L_{B}$, then I know the fact refered to by $C$ in $L_B$ obtains or not.